Towards A Better Understanding of Scat

 Scat : Meat scats are very twisted, ropey, narrow, with tapered ends, often containing short hairs, sometimes bone fragments.
 Fruit scat, which includes skins and seeds (in Summer months).
 Tend to fold over or in a semicircle.
 Scat is often left on elevated surfaces along trailways.

-In one study I checked out (Hickey, 1999), it was suggested that seeds which pass through the digestive system of Martens can help in the spread of the plants and that the seeds themselves are digested quickly, between 4.1 - 4.8 hours.
+In one study I checked out (Hickey, 1999), it was suggested that seeds which pass through the digestive system of Martens can help in the spread of the plants and that the seeds themselves pass quickly though the digestive system, taking only between 4.1 - 4.8 hours.

 Another study looked at the seasonal and sexual differences in Marten diets in Northeastern Oregon.
 They looked at how often prey items were found contained within 1014 scat samples from 31 radio collared Martens during a Summer and Winter.
 Here are some of the top species found in the scat: